mdaconta/xlm-eco-api/README.md

 `mvn verify` regenerates Java and Python protobuf stubs and runs the local network tests.
 Node loads the updated `.proto` at runtime.
 To run the opt-in real remote check, start the packaged server with a configured OpenAI key, then run `python src/test/python/remote_structured_image_check.py`.
 The script generates a small generic PNG in memory; it does not print credentials.
 On Windows installations where Java's bundled trust store lacks the trusted root used for the provider connection, Java can use the Windows trusted root store with `-Djavax.net.ssl.trustStoreType=Windows-ROOT -Djavax.net.ssl.trustStore=NONE`; certificate verification stays enabled.
 Remote success also requires available provider quota.

 The design, gap analysis and verification record are in `docs/increment-3a-*.md`.

+The local [XLM Chat verification walkthrough](docs/chat-ui-user-verification.md) covers one-image analysis, a provider error case, and existing text chat in the browser.
+This capability analyzes an image and returns structured JSON; it does not generate images.

 ## Conclusion